-I’ve placed pecha-kucha sessions into several conferences including EIBTM, The UK Association Congress and Tech-Fest.
-Overall they all went down really well and in many cases where picked out as highlights by attendees.
-And of course everything they were performed wonderfully by very brave speakers.
+I’ve placed pecha kucha sessions into several conferences including EIBTM, The UK Association Congress and Tech-Fest.
+Overall they all went down really well and in many cases were picked out as highlights by attendees.
+And of course, everything they were performed wonderfully by very brave speakers.

-So here’s my top tips to make sure you get the most out of any pecha-kucha session:
+So here are my top tips to make sure you get the most out of any pecha kucha session:

-1. Every speaker should of course be well briefed by the conference architect but you have to brief your speaker even more precisely if you they are doing a pecha-kucha session.
+1. Every speaker should, of course, be well briefed by the conference architect, but you have to brief your speaker even more precisely if they are doing a pecha kucha session.

-3. Even thought you have 20 slides don’t be tempted to try and make 20 points.
+3. Even though you have 20 slides don’t be tempted to try and make 20 points.
 You should still try to make only 3 – 5 points.

 4. Pecha-Kucha bans bullet points so if the organiser wants to give slides to the audience the speaker should provide information in another format to be disseminated.